Aiky30/djangocms-4-migration/README.md

 # django CMS 4 Migration

+**Warning:** If the migration process fails to complete you will not be able to undo the changes without reloading a database backup.
+We cannot be held accountable for any data loss sustained when running the commands provided in this project.
+Please keep a database backup before running any commands provided by this package.

 ## When do I need this package?
 This package is designed to migrate a django CMS 3.5+ project to django CMS 4.0.